cppalliance/safe-cpp/proposal/draft.md

 }
 ```

-Unsafe blocks are supported in different forms in a several places:
+Unsafe blocks are appear in different forms in a few places:

 * Before subobject _mem-initializer_.
 * Before _condition_ expressions.